ShaunFerris/Coding-Note-Taking/Project Notes - Budget App.md

 This is a simple budget app built by following along with [this](https://www.youtube.com/watch?v=aeYxBd1it7I&list=PLlrrMbxpJkWxu6e6n5BvB3rMf5kJYNcgu&index=6) tutorial, and tweaked/re-written as I go along for study.

+NOTE: This ended up being a blow by blow of what the tutorial has you do, future Project notes will be more free form notes of thought process and design, but at this point I am still very much learning React so a thorough step by step seemed useful to have.

 ## Technologies
 For the app itself
 - React/JSX - Specifically we will be using the context api to cotrol a central state to be used by components.